-Amy is a 10-year-old who has been diagnosed with severe dyslexia and dyscalculia.
+Amy was diagnosed with severe dyslexia and dyscalculia.
 She got so behind in school that her parents started homeschooling her.
 She also started with Edublox’s live online tutoring.
 Amy overcame many obstacles.
 Her reading improved from being unable to read to reading in the 46th percentile when tested on the 8th-grade level.
 Her mom, Sandy, shares Amy’s progress over a period of three years.

 Vivienne is an 11-year-old American girl adopted from China at age five.
 Her mother, Susan, tried many avenues to help Vivienne catch up on her developmental delays.
 While progress was made in certain areas, Vivienne’s academics continued to lag.
 They embarked on the Edublox program, and in 13 weeks, Vivienne learned more than she had in her entire life.

 After her daughter’s dyslexia diagnosis in 4th grade, Elize recalled hearing about Edublox on the radio and went for training to help her.
 Marie-Louise passed 12th grade with four distinctions, passed her BA degree in Social Work with good marks, and is pursuing her MA degree in Social Work.